ds-wizard/bh2021-report/paper.md

 *TODO: Nene and Vilém - how the results work together (KM+template)*

 The final  DPIA knowledge model  will be released using the DSW registry.
-Users will be able to easily create their DPIA, and then export it by selecting the DPIA template whose sections are mapped to those of the Knowledge model, using the DSW interface.
+Users will be able to easily create their DPIA projects, and then export them by selecting the DPIA template, whose sections are mapped to those of the Knowledge model, using the DSW interface.

 # Querying DAISY Data in DSW